Newsletter

 Medicine doctor surgery

 U.S. Air Force Maj.
 Andrew Haus, 379th Expeditionary Medical Squadron general surgeon, examines a ganglion cyst during a surgery within the U.S. Central Command area of responsibility, Feb.
 8, 2025.
-Credit: Airman 1st Class Zeeshan Naeem/U.S. Air Force Photo.
+Credit: Airman 1st Class Zeeshan Naeem/U.S. Air Force.

 “We are deeply grateful to the Mandel Foundation for their partnership and support,” Dr. Tom Mihaljevic, CEO and president of Cleveland Clinic and holder of the Morton L. Mandel CEO chair, stated.
 “Their generosity allows us to expand the care we provide to our patients and the communities we serve.
 The expansion of our emergency services will help us better care for patients with the most serious injuries, ensuring they receive the specialized treatment they need, when it matters most.”

-The grant will provide lead support for a comprehensive community-focused effort that integrates three interdependent strategies that connect clinical excellence, digital innovation and systems designed to create faster, more access for immediate health needs, especially for the communities surrounding Cleveland Clinic Main Campus at 9500 Euclid Ave., according to the release.
+The grant will provide lead support for a comprehensive community-focused effort that integrates three interdependent strategies that connect clinical excellence, digital innovation and systems designed to create faster, more accessible immediate health needs, especially for the communities surrounding the Cleveland Clinic Main Campus at 9500 Euclid Ave., according to the release.

-Together, those components will enhance Cleveland Clinic’s ability to be a responsive community resource and serve those living in the neighborhoods near its facilities.
-According to the release, those include a seamless transition between providers, an artificial intelligence “digital front door” to shorten delays and an upgraded level 1 trauma center.
+Together, those components will enhance the Cleveland Clinic’s ability to be a responsive community resource and serve those living in the neighborhoods near its facilities.
+According to the release, those include a seamless transition between providers, an artificial-intelligence “digital front door” to shorten delays and an upgraded level 1 trauma center.

 Mandel Foundation board chair Stephen Hoffman stated that “with this grant, we are proud to support the efforts of the Cleveland Clinic to deepen their engagement with the surrounding neighborhoods.”

-This article first appeared in the Cleveland Jewish News.
+This article originally appeared in the Cleveland Jewish News.